joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

     - Aggregate review counts for only users who rated books on a high-frequency basis; this allows one to observe the behaviour of an avid book reader and reviewer.
 <br><br>

-15. **CAPSTONE PROJECT - Part 3** (This project aims to simulate a real-world situation of taking over an A/B test that has already started, while assessing its workability/flaws)
-<br> **Title:** *"Improved Recommentation System For An Online Store."* - This study aims to test the viability of adding an
-improved recommendation system and subsequently an altogether new payment funnel to an online store, using events funnel analysis.
-    - Connecting to the database; using the necessary connection string with relevant database config attributes with sqlalchemy's create_engine method.